Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Reactive: Stakeholder: ‘Please give me data on X’.
 Me: Okay – here it is.
 End of discussion.
 This is extremely entry level
 - Good analyst: Stakeholder: ‘Please give me data on X.’ Me: ‘What do you want to get out of the data?
 Is it to help guiding a decision?
 Why are you looking at this specifically?
 Them: For reason X,Y,Z. Me: Okay so you want to know whether X?
 Stakeholder confirms.
 Me: okay, there are some other things you might want to consider and previously we’ve seen this.
 Them: okay, can you show?
 Me: yes.
 Then get back and agree on some additional analysis required to solve the problem at hand.

+## Roadmap
+- Always revise what has been done previous quarter first
+- Go through the planned roadmap as per the beginning of the year
+- If something is no longer a priority, it goes back into the backlog.
+Only keep what has a clear reason, context and next steps
+- Priority is based on estimated £ impact - PM gets priority over brand
+- Whenever someone requests something, make sure they still put in a ticket
+- Roadmap sits in an Excel sheet
+- Questions to discuss during session:
+  - Are there any projects we had planned we can de-prioritize?
+  - Is there anything additional I'm missing for Q4?
+  - Looking ahead to 2021, when do you think you will start planning the new year?
+-

 ## Relationships